Second home mortgages

 How many mortgages can I have?

-You can usually only have two residential mortgages at the same time.
-The reason is that lenders don’t want too many residential mortgages being used for investment properties.
+You can typically have two residential mortgages at the same time.

 Can I get a second home mortgage if I’m older?